Traverse lineage¶

 on theLineageListRequest

-to actually run the lineage request. - You can then stream and further transform or collect the results from the request, directly.
+through which to connect to the tenant. - You can then stream and further transform or collect the results from the request, directly.

 POST /api/meta/lineage/list | |